 This work is rooted in Aotearoa New Zealand and in our efforts to heal the wounds of colonisation.
 I’m inspired by the cosmology of Ranginui and Papatūānuku and hopeful for what we can achieve if we embrace Te Tiriti o Waitangi as our foundation and guide.
 I know we are up against a lot but I do believe healing and change is possible.

 I get the sense there’s a big appetite for these stories.
 Aotearoa is unique in being a colonised country with a treaty to help us grapple with our history and heal our relationships.
-I would love to share stories of the courageous mahi being done by Māori and other grassroots communities and help to build an international network of support and solidarity.
+I hope these stories of the courageous mahi being done by Māori and other grassroots communities can travel far as part of the international network of support and solidarity.

 Share The Good Energy Project